Hashimoto Thyroid Disease: How Green Smoothies Helped My Recovery

 - 1 cup frozen blueberries

-Blend well, drink immediately and save the rest in pint jars in the fridge, for later!
+Blend well and drink immediately.
+Save the rest in pint jars and keep in the fridge!
 Yield: 6+ cups, or 3 pints.

-I’ve made you a four-video masterclass on principles I discovered, as I healed not only thyroid disease, but 20 other diagnoses, with evidence-based nutrition principles rather than fad diets.
-You can watch it for free, here.
+I, Robyn Openshaw, a Hashimoto thyroid disease survivor in complete remission, and author of bestsellers including The Green Smoothies Diet, Vibe, and 12 Steps to Whole Foods, have made you a four-video masterclass on principles I discovered.
+I healed not only thyroid disease but 20 other diagnoses with evidence-based nutrition principles rather than fad diets.
+Learn about thyroid detox and organs of elimination by watching my video.
+You can watch it for free here.